DamDoh/local_damdoh/docs/universal-id-architecture.md

 -   **Authenticated Endpoints**: All Cloud Functions are protected, requiring authenticated users to invoke them.
 -   **Role-Based Access Control (RBAC)**: The authorization logic is centralized within the Cloud Functions (`getUniversalIdData`, `lookupUserByPhone`), making the security model easier to manage and audit.

-This foundational phase establishes a secure and scalable system ready for the subsequent implementation of account recovery, agent workflows, and payment integrations.
+This foundational phase establishes a secure and scalable system ready for the subsequent implementation of agent workflows and payment integrations.